 What is vibe coding?
 The plain-English guide for 2026

 Andrej Karpathy posted a tweet.
 Collins Dictionary named it Word of the Year.
 Google searches spiked 6,700%.
 Now "vibe coding" is how a growing share of production software actually gets built.
-Here's everything worth knowing.
+Here's what you need to know.

 Vibe coding is building software by describing what you want in plain language and letting AI write the code.
 You don't open a text editor.
 You don't learn syntax.
 You describe the outcome, the AI generates a working application, and you refine it through conversation.